bff3/TEAPOT/README.md

-Project:Tracking Every Assignment: Progress Over Time
+Project:Tracking Every Assignment: Progress Over Time</br>
-Codename: .sendstatus(418)
+Codename: .sendstatus(418)</br>
-Dem Bois: Sean Jacobsma, Ben Fynan, Jorden Hordyk
+Dem Bois: Sean Jacobsma, Ben Fynan, Jorden Hordyk</br>

 Our idea for our web app is a homework planner.
 Most todo lists have a system set up to allow the addition of an item to the list, and a function to remove the item when it is done.